Towards Perturbation-Induced Static Pivoting on GPU-Based Linear Solvers: Conclusions

 \section{Conclusions}

 This paper has offered a new perturbation-based framework for inducing static pivoting.
 Once fully developed, our method can help to accelerate GPU-based linear system solvers by restricting the amount of data they must call from distant threads.
-We demonstrated the mathematical validity of our proposed scheme on a 300-bus distributed slack power flow solve, driving an infinite degree of step error (in the pivot-free, perturbation-free solution) to $e=10^{-5}$ (in the case of 10 perturbed linear systems solved in parallel).
+We demonstrated the mathematical validity of our proposed scheme on a 300-bus distributed slack power flow solve, driving an infinite degree of step error (in the pivot-free, perturbation-free solution) to $e=10^{-5}$ (in the case of 10 perturbed linear systems solved in parallel). {GPU-based matrix factorization could enable thousands of nonlinear power systems models to be solved in parallel on a single GPU, greatly enhancing the branch-and-bound convergence time for applications like the AC Unit Commitment, or enable the infusion of AC power flow solves within notoriously large production cost modeling problems.}

 Further work is needed on several fronts.
 First, the perturbation strategy must be rigorously investigated.
 The authors observed that the perturbations had a large effect on the error convergence rate.
-Normally distributed perturbations were utilized in this paper, and despite the success of this strategy, more rigorous, systematic strategies should be identified.
+Despite the success of normally distributed perturbations, more systematic strategies should be investigated.
 Second, the methods should be optimally implemented with batched factorization and solve functions which operate on sparse matrices.
-Finally, the method needs to be tested on larger and more poorly conditioned systems of equations, and compared with existing iterative refinement-based approaches.
+Finally, the method needs to be tested on larger and more poorly conditioned systems. \\

+{ R.P. acknowledges funding from the Center for Nonlinear Studies at Los Alamos National Laboratory.
+LA-UR-23-33525.}